vitormesquita/Malert/README.md

     malertAppearance.margin = 16
 ```

-If you want just customize one malert in you application, you can pass `MalertViewConfiguration` containing your configuration
+If you want to just customize one malert, you can pass `MalertViewConfiguration` containing your custom configuration

 ```swift